• Skip to primary navigation

 You can top your samosa with chole instead of ragda if you wish.

-To make it vegan, you can either skip yogurt or use vegan yogurt instead of dairy yogurt in the chaat.
+To make it vegan, you can skip yogurt or use it instead of dairy yogurt in the chaat.

 The consistency of ragda, yogurt, and chutneys must be pourable.
 If they’re thick, then thin them down using water.